vipulnaik/daily-updates/standing-plan-for-the-next-few-months.md

 cleaning I'd like to tackle one-off and then maybe set a cadence for them such as a quarterly or annual cadence.
 These include:

-- [x] DONE 2023-12-22: Washing of mattress protector and pillow protectors
-- [ ] Targeting for 2023-12: Full vacuuming
+- [ ] Targeting for 2024-06: Full vacuuming
-- [ ] Targeting for 2023-12: Cleaning of hard-to-reach areas (area under stove, crevices in kitchen, etc.)
+- [ ] Targeting for 2024-06: Cleaning of hard-to-reach areas (area under stove, crevices in kitchen, etc.)

-### India trip stuff

-The full list is not (yet) public; a few select items are below:

-- [ ] Stuff related to packing, possibly including suitcase purchase

 ## Devops/server maintenance work in 2024

-### Server migration resumption (November 2023 to around April/May 2024)
+### Server migration resumption (Q2 2024)

 I did a bunch of server migration work in Q2 2023, then took a break to deal with wisdom tooth removal and taxes.
-I low-key resumed the work in November 2023, and plan to continue it in earnest through Q1 2024, with some left-over pieces in Q2 2024.
+I low-key resumed the work in November 2023, but then had to take a break in order to focus on my India trip.
+I plan to focus hard on the MediaWiki upgrade portion of the server migration in Q2 2024, then wrap up loose ends and turn off my old server in Q3 2024.

-### Digital will (likely Q2 2024)
+### Digital will (likely Q4 2024)

 After the more cleaned-up state I create with the server migration, I'd like to revisit my digital will and restructure it in a way that